Cherrerotinoco/backendChallengeCloudFramework/README.md

  docker-compose up
 ```

-Once the container is running in localhost:3000 you can start making request to the API.
+Once the container is running in localhost:3000 you can start making requests to the API.

 ## REST API